On the lookout for a pup full of charm and personality? A Cavoodle might be your perfect match.

 How to groom a Cavoodle face

-Cutting your Cavoodle’s facial hair can be challenging, which is why it’s important to familiarise them with grooming from a young age.
-Before you begin grooming your pup, take them for a good walk to burn off any excess energy which will help them to keep calm.
+Cutting your Cavoodle’s facial hair can be challenging — try familiarising them with grooming from a young age.
+Before you begin grooming your pup, take them for a good walk to burn off any excess energy to help them keep calm.

 How to brush a Cavoodle